- Program Cost $6,995

 The admissions committee will review your application and notify you in writing as to whether you have been accepted into the program.
 Applicants can expect to hear back within two weeks of submitting an application.

-Is an application required for the Project Management Part-time program with specializations?
+Is an application required for the Project Management Part-time Blended Program?

-Yes, the Part-time program with specializations employs a formal admissions process.
+Yes, the Part-time blended program employs a formal admissions process.

 Is there a deadline for application to the program?